 Uniformity: Any two nodes that have the same labels have identical attached variable types and isomorphic sub-trees.
 Strict hierarchy: No label appears more than once down any path of the tree.
-Alternating mode : Each node has a mode that is either entity , aspect , or specialization; if the node mode is entity then the modes of its successors are aspect or specialization ; if the node mode is aspect or specialization then the modes of its children are entity .
+Alternating mode E: Each node has a mode that is either entity , aspect , or specialization ; if the node mode is entity then the modes of its successors are aspect or specialization ; if the node mode is aspect or specialization then the modes of its children are entity .
 The mode of the root is entity .
 Valid brothers: No two brothers have the same label.
 Attached variable: No two variable types attached to the same node have the same name.
-Inheritance: Every entity in a specialization inherits all the attached the specialization.
+Inheritance: Every entity in a specialization inherits all the attached variables, aspects, and specializations from the parent of the specialization.